 Ever since I first heard about it, I’ve been itching to play around with the name data released by the BC Vital Statistics Agency — a list all of the names that appear on BC’s birth certificates for each of the last hundred years!
 I was curious to see what I could find out about the popularity and gender distribution of given names, so I decided to dedicate a couple blog posts to exploring it.
 If you’re interested in playing with the data yourself, you can find them here and here.

-To get a feel for how the data looks, I’ve plotted the historical frequency of a particular name, chosen completely at random and not at all to satisfy my personal curiosity.
-(Ed. note: it’s “Ross”.)
+To get a feel for how the data looks, let’s plot the historical frequency of some name, which I chose completely at random and not at all to satisfy my personal curiosity.

 As you might have guessed even before you looked at it, the graph has two peaks centered around the baby boom and millenial generations.
 Before we draw any conclusions about the relative popularity of the particular name, we’ll have to compare it to the overall birth rate (c.f. xkcd 1138).